-2022 2021 L
+2023

-Q3 Q2 Q1 Q4 Q3 Q2 Q1
+Q1 Q4 Q3 Q2 Q1

 (In millions)

 Key Metrics

-Number of cash transfers 9.16 9.00 8.87 9.95 10.05 10.19 10.32
+Number of cash transfers 8.70 9.03 9.16 9.00 8.87

-Number of tax refunds processed 0.28 4.48 9.61 0.12 0.43 4.15 7.44
+Number of tax refunds processed 9.91 0.20 0.28 4.48 9.61

-Segment revenues within our Money Movement services for the three and nine months ended September 30, 2022 decreased \$7.9 million, or 17%, and \$12.9 million, or 6%, respectively, from the comparable prior year periods, and segment expenses for the three and nine months ended September 30, 2022 decreased \$3.9 million, or 14%, and \$13.4 million, or 14%, respectively.
+Segment revenues within our Money Movement services for the three months ended March 31, 2023 increased \$0.9 million, or 1%, from the comparable prior year period, and segment expenses for the three months ended March 31, 2023 increased \$1.4 million, or 4%.

-The decrease in segment revenues for the three and nine months ended September 30, 2022 was driven primarily by a lower number of cash transfers processed, which decreased by 9% and 12%, respectively, from the prior year comparable periods.
+The increase in segment revenues for the three months ended March 31, 2023 was driven primarily by our tax processing revenues, which increased as a result of a 3% increase in the number of tax refunds processed compared to the prior year period.
+This increase was partially offset by a lower number of cash transfers processed, which decreased by 2%, from the prior year comparable period.
 The Green Dot Network is a service provider to accountholders in our Consumer Services and B2B Services segments, as well as third-party programs.
 The decrease in cash transfers was the result of lower active accounts within our Consumer Services and B2B Services segments discussed above.
-Our tax processing revenues also decreased for the three months ended September 30, 2022 as a result of a timing shift in the number of tax refunds processed during the prior year comparable period.